bansal-shiv/inventra/README.md

 | LOW_STOCK_THRESHOLD       | backend   | Low-stock cutoff for the dashboard |
 | VITE_API_URL              | frontend  | Backend base URL (build-time)      |

-See `DEPLOYMENT.md` for deployment on Render + Vercel.